supreethshaker/how_funny/README.md

 - SVC (Support Vector Classifier)
 - XGBoost

-We will use the same metrics for each model to compare them.
+The same metrics are used for each model to compare them.

 ### Classification Metrics
 The classification metrics used to compare models will be: